AngelSpace2028/PAQJP_1/README.md

 3. If the file is small, Huffman coding might outperform both.
 4. The system tests all options and picks the smallest output, ensuring optimal compression.

+	1. A step labeled “07” in a numbered algorithm
+	•	For example, “Step 07: Apply compression” in a list of 10 steps.
+	2. An algorithm developed in or associated with the year 2007
+	•	Such as a cryptographic algorithm, compression method, or AI model published that year.
+	3. A specific algorithm from a known source
+	•	Example: “Algorithm 07 from textbook X” or “Algorithm 7 in the SHA family.”
+	4. A custom internal algorithm
+	•	Some systems or projects label internal processes like “Algorithm 07” for tracking.
+	5. A file compression algorithm or encoding routine
+	•	If you’re referring to your own compression system, maybe it’s the 7th strategy.

 This comprehensive set of algorithms makes PAQJP_1 versatile and effective for various data types, balancing compression ratio and computational efficiency.